alexellis/blog.alexellis.io/posts/2025-08-30-slicer-bare-metal-preview.md

 ---

 By popular request, we're releasing Slicer, our much used internal tool from OpenFaaS Ltd for efficiently slicing up bare metal into microVMs.

+> Since this blog post, [Slicer now has an official documentation](https://docs.slicervm.com) site with use-cases and examples.

 I was on a call this week with Lingzhi Wang, of [Northwestern University](https://www.northwestern.edu/) in the USA.
 He told me he was doing a research project on intrusion detection with OpenFaaS, and had access to a powerful machine.